solidi/writing/25-be-amazing-in-your-new-engineering-role.md

 **Communication helps build partnerships.** Not all communication requires purpose.
 Be open to team lunches.
 Share with the team about your interests outside of work.
 Socializing will help forge powerful working relationships over time.

 **Show recognition.** For every contribution from others, a quick thank you can go a long way.
-Even more importantly, as you start working on initiatives together, and achieve results, recognize their accomplishments.
+Importantly, as you start working on initiatives together, and achieve results, recognize their accomplishments.

 ## Add Value Every Day by Learning